Othernet-Project/disentangler/README.rst

 ============

-Simple dependency tree builder, handles forward and reverse dependencies, returning an ordered tree with it's nodes ordered from root towards leafs.
+Simple dependency tree builder, handles forward and reverse dependencies, returning an ordered tree with its nodes ordered from root towards leafs.

 Example::